All Episodes

 Yeah.

-They're gonna do what leadership tells them.
+They're going to do what leadership tells them.

-Yeah, that's that's the theory.
+Yeah, that's the theory.

-That's that's uh you're pretty wise and shrewd on that.
+You're pretty wise and shrewd on that.

-Otherwise they won't be supported for re-election.
+Otherwise, they won't be supported for re-election.

 They might be a little bit more bold than I think on specific things.

-We'll we'll have to wait and see.
+We'll have to wait and see.

 I don't know that they've got a new form, a new party.